Trump's $2,000 checks stall in Senate as GOP blocks vote

 The two GOP senators from Georgia, David Perdue and Kelly Loeffler, announced Tuesday they support Trump's plan for bigger checks as they face Democrats Jon Ossoff and Raphael Warnock in runoff elections that will determine which party controls the Senate.

-"I'm delighted to support the president," said Perdue on Fox News.
-Loeffler said in an interview on Fox that she, too, backs the boosted relief checks.

-Trump repeated his demand in a tweet ahead of Tuesday's Senate session: "$2000 for our great people, not $600!"

-Following Trump's lead, Republican Sens.
-Josh Hawley of Missouri and Marco Rubio of Florida, among the party's potential 2024 presidential hopefuls, are pushing the party in the president's direction.
+Republican Sens.
+Josh Hawley of Missouri and Marco Rubio of Florida, among the party's potential 2024 presidential hopefuls, also are pushing the party in the president's direction.

-The House vote late Monday to approve Trump's request was a stunning turn of events.
-Just days ago, during a brief Christmas Eve session, Republicans blocked Trump's sudden demand for bigger checks as he defiantly refused to sign the broader COVID-19 aid and year-end funding bill into law.

-As Trump spent days fuming from his private club in Florida, where he is spending the holidays, millions of Americans saw jobless aid lapse and the nation risked a federal government shutdown Tuesday.

-Dozens of Republicans calculated it was better to link with Democrats to increase the pandemic payments rather than buck the outgoing president and constituents counting on the money.
-House Democrats led passage, 275-134, but 44 Republicans joined almost all Democrats for a robust two-thirds vote of approval.
+In the House, dozens of Republicans calculated it was better to link with Democrats to increase the pandemic payments rather than buck the outgoing president and constituents counting on the money.
+House Democrats led passage, 275-134, but 44 Republicans joined almost all Democrats on Monday for a robust two-thirds vote of approval.

 It's highly possible that McConnell will set up votes ahead on both the House-passed measure supporting Trump's $2,000 checks as well as his own new version linking it with the repeal of tech company liability shield in "section 230" of communications law as well as the new presidential election review commission.